felipecrsilva/Send-Email-With-Python/README.md

 $ pip install email
 ```

+I recommend using GMAIL to send the messages, for the people who will receive them it can be any kind of email.

 If any errors occur, check that the information is correct, if everything is correct follow the steps:

 Visit: https://myaccount.google.com/lesssecureapps and enable the option!